newfies-dialer/newfies-dialer/docs/source/broker/broker-installation.rst

 Rabbitmq
 --------

-RabbitMQ is a big, sophisticated product.
-If you don't need that level of robustness, then you might want to take a look at Redis - it installs easily, runs relatively lean, and can be monitored and maintained without a lot of fuss.
+RabbitMQ is a complex and sophisticated product.
+If you don't need this level of robustness, then you might want to take a look at Redis - it installs easily, runs relatively lean, and can be monitored and maintained without a lot of fuss.